"EDUCATING THE MIND WITHOUT EDUCATING THE HEART IS NO EDUCATION AT ALL."

-The following are live, specialized training regarding MDS (Minimum Data Set).
+The following are live, specialized training regarding the MDS (Minimum Data Set).

-Anyone with little to no experience with MDS will need the full MDS 3.0 (2-day) Training: Click the first box below or go to the "MDS Training (2-day Course)" tab under the MDS Courses main menu.
+Anyone with little to no experience with MDS or anyone with experience who needs a formal class to show proof of competence regarding the MDS process will need the MDS 3.0 (2-day) Training: Click "Read More" in the MDS 3.0 Training box below or go to the "MDS Training (2-day Course)" tab in the MDS Courses main menu above.

-The MDS 3.0 Refresher Course and PDPM: PPS MDS Training Update are advanced training workshops meant for clinicians who have MDS experience but need a refresher of updates or specialized training with PPS.
+The MDS 3.0 Refresher Course and PDPM: MDS-Related PPS Course & Updates are advanced training workshops meant for clinicians who have MDS experience but need a refresher of updates or specialized training with PPS.
 These two courses vary from a 4-hour to 8-hour schedule, depending on the latest updates from Centers for Medicare and Medicaid Services.
-Click on the MDS 3.0 Refresher Course or PDPM: PPS MDS Training Update below for details.
+Click on the MDS 3.0 Refresher Course or PDPM Course "Read More" links below for details.

 MDS classes, MDS courses and/or MDS seminars vary in location and are usually held in either special events conference rooms or at our office work space conference rooms; thus, start time may be different depending on location.
-Currently, during the COVID PHE, MDS training as live stream format is the only option available.
+During the COVID PHE, live stream format is the only option available.

 IMPLICIT BIAS IN HEALTHCARE

 What is “implicit bias?”
 Implicit (subconscious) bias refers to the attitudes or stereotypes that affect our understanding, actions and decisions in an unconscious manner.1 These biases, which encompass both favorable and unfavorable assessments, are activated involuntarily and without an individual’s awareness or intentional control.2

 The Joint Commission has listed some of the following actions that health care providers can take to combat implicit bias, include:

 1) Having a basic understanding of the cultures from which your patients come.